eric183/SomethingWrong/README.md

 # SomethingWrong
 developing

-This is a really terrible repository,and I just use this one for practse.
+This is a really terrible repository,and I just use this one for practise.

 So what I should suggest is to ignore it,please....